Emergency Management Plan

 In the event that Lillie 103 is not accessible or available, the on-campus backup location for the MBL EOC will be Starr 209.
 This is an open classroom space located in the interior of the building.
 It has network connections, whiteboards, projection equipment and is also backed up by emergency power.

-In the event that the MBL Woods Hole campus is not accessible, or must be evacuated due to a large scale disaster, the MBL EOC will be established off-site at the MBL facility at the FalmouthTechnology Park .
+In the event that the MBL Woods Hole campus is not accessible, or must be evacuated due to a large scale disaster, the MBL EOC will be established off-site at the MBL facility at the FalmouthTechnology Park.

 The designated EOC will be the physical meeting location for the Incident Management Team and the coordination point for active direction and control.
 For IMT members who are not on-site, participation in IMT meetings will be through a dedicated telephone conference bridge and/or video conference (if available).
-The private phone number and passcode for the conference bridge is provided to the Emergency Policy Group and IMT through the MBLAlert system, emergency contact wallet cards, and through meeting announcements.
+The private phone number and passcode for the conference bridge is provided to the IMT through the MBLAlert system, emergency contact wallet cards, and through meeting announcements.

 4.6 Coordination between the Incident Management Team and the Emergency Policy Group

-Examples of policy responsibilities of the EPG include:
+Examples of policy responsibilities include:

-- Decisions to curtail events and activities, or to close and evacuate the MBL campus;
+• Decisions to curtail events and activities, or to close and evacuate the MBL campus;

-- Ensuring sufficient financial resources to enable effective emergency response, prompt recovery and restoration of physical facilities, infrastructure, and operations;
+• Ensuring sufficient financial resources to enable effective emergency response, prompt recovery and restoration of physical facilities, infrastructure, and operations;

-- Authorizing emergency expenditures above existing approved budgets and spending limits;
+• Authorizing emergency expenditures above existing approved budgets and spending limits;

-- Approving and providing critical communications with key stakeholders of the MBL.
+• Approving and providing critical communications with key stakeholders of the MBL.

 5. Management of Disaster Recovery